mpalash/aliakbarmehta/_content/kru-~-perfect-ghosts.md

 ---
 layout: content
 title: Kru ~ Perfect Ghosts
+subtitle: A brief historical record of the Kruunuvuori Villas, by Ali Akbar Mehta
 parent: 'Contemporary Ruins of Kruunuvuori:  The Perfect Ghosts of Helsinki'
 tag: text
 pubdate: '2015'